Leveling Up Your Spirituality

 Have holy aspiration

 We must constantly pursue Christlikeness.
 Christlikeness is the ultimate goal of Christianity.
 Discipleship is a success only if Christ’s virtues and character are reproduced in a person’s life.
 Christianity without christlikeness is a vanity.
 It is easy to profess that you are a Christian but it is difficult to live out the Christian life.
 It involves daily dying to the self-life.
+It involves mortifying our sinful nature.
 Christ must remain be the centre of the believer;s life to pursue christlikeness.
 We must always be reminded of what Christ says : “If anyone wishes to follow me let him deny himself, take up his cross and follow me. “ We must daily die to the self and to the world.
 I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.

 Have a hearty determination